Skip to main content

 ScoresThe numeric rating from 0.0 to 1.0, or a tag if matched.
 We recommend using consistent ratings where 1 indicates good and 0 indicates bad, but your scorers can use any scale you define.

-TrendDisplays an inline chart showing how this signal is trending over time.
+TrendDisplays an inline chart that shows how this signal trends over time.
 Shows either the average value (for ratings) or the count (for tags).

 WhenWhen the signal was scored.

 Use the time window selector and Filter bar to narrow results by scorer, agent, score range, or time period.
-The Score volume timeline shows counts of signals that have been evaluated for ratings or tagged.
+The Score volume timeline shows counts of signals that Weave evaluated for ratings or tagged.
 It reflects the rows shown in the table and supports drag-to-filter on the timeline.

 Create a new signal

-• Tags: Assigns up to 10 tags to each matching span.
-The signals UI only displays rows for spans that matched at least one tag, so your tag scorer might be working even if you don’t see any output.
+• Tags: Apply a label automatically to matching spans, such as user-frustration or nsfw.
+Use tags to categorize spans or flag unwanted behavior.
+The signals UI only displays rows for spans that matched at least one tag, so a tag signal might run successfully even if you don’t see any output.

 TemplateWhat it evaluates